DeborahBambil/PmiRSelect/README.md

 #OUTPUT

-#Identified miRNAs will be in the "miRNAsIdentified" folder, separated by miRNA family files
+#"miRNAsIdentified" folder: Identified miRNAs will be in the, separated by miRNA family files

-#Identified miRNAs output Tabular will be in the "miRNAsIdentified_Tabular" folder, separated by miRNA family files
+#"miRNAsIdentified_Tabular" folder: Identified miRNAs output Tabular, separated by miRNA family files

-#Select miRNAs Non Redundant threshold 80% "miRNAsIdentify_NonRedundant", separated by miRNA family files
+#"miRNAsIdentify_NonRedundant" folder: Select miRNAs Non Redundant threshold 80%, separated by miRNA family files

-#Select miRNAs Redundant "miRNAsIdentify_Redundant", separated by miRNA family files
+#"miRNAsIdentify_Redundant" folder: Select miRNAs Redundant, separated by miRNA family files

+#"MSA" folder: multiple sequence alignment of identified miRNAs

+#"MSA_FASTA" folder: multiple sequence alignment of identified miRNAs, in fast format

+>To repeat the experiment, use these empty folders, but never empty the cmbuild_calibrate directory, because there is the dataset